jimorc/jimo/README.md

 cd build
 cmake ..
 make
+make docs
 ```
 As an alternative to building on the command line, you can use an IDE.
 For that, you will have to follow the IDE specific instructions for using cmake to create project files.
+You must still build the documentation from a terminal.

 ### Windows
 To be added